Converting from One Metric Unit to Another

 cancelled and is no longer there.

 Why a one in front of the larger unit?
-I believe it is easier to visualize
+Some people find it easier to visualize

-how many small parts make up one bigger part, like 1000 m make up one km.
-Going
+how many small parts make up one bigger part, like 1000 m make up one km or

 the other way, visualizing what part a larger unit is of one smaller unit, is

 possible, but requires more sophistication.
 For example, how many meters are in

 one nanometer?
 The answer is 0.000000001 or 10¯9.
 You may be able to